MicrosoftDocs/Contribute/README.md

 # Microsoft Docs contributor guide

-This GitHub repository is the source for the pages at [https://docs.microsoft.com/contribute](https://docs.microsoft.com/contribute).
+This GitHub repository is the source for the pages in the [Microsoft Docs contributor guide overview](https://docs.microsoft.com/contribute).

 ## Microsoft Open Source Code of Conduct